Davanagere City Corporation

-Davanagere City Corporation, also known as Davanagere Mahanagara Palike, is the civic organization that manages the municipal affairs of the Davanagere city in the Indian state of Karnataka.
+Davanagere City Corporation (DCC) is the civic organisation that manages the municipal affairs of Davanagere City in the Indian state of Karnataka.
 It is the 6th largest Urban Local Body in Karnataka.
-The town administration of Davanagere city was upgraded as a Municipality in c.1870, and later as a City Corporation on 6 January 2006.
-Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-It has a territorial area of 68.63 km2, and a population of 4,34,971 as per 2011 Census of India.
-The territorial limits of the City Corporation falls under the Davanagere North and Davanagere South legislative assembly constituencies.
+The town administration of Davanagere city was upgraded as a Municipality in c.1870 and later as a City Corporation on 6 January 2006.
+The Municipal Corporation mechanism in India was introduced during British Rule with the formation of municipal corporations in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
+It has a territorial area of 68.63 km2 and a population of 4,34,971, as per the 2011 Census of India.
+The territorial limits of the City Corporation fall under the Davanagere North and Davanagere South legislative assembly constituencies.

 History of electoral results

-Wards and organizational structure
+Wards and organisational structure

-Davanagere city corporation's territory has been divided into 45 wards, each represented by an elected representative called corporator.
-A mayor, who is the head of the institution and de facto first citizen of the city, and a deputy mayor, who is mayor's deputy, are elected by these corporators yearly as per the roster of reservation from different social groups in compliance with the Government of Karnataka's affirmative action policy.
-The term of all corporators is 5 years, while that of each mayor and deputy mayor is 1 year.
+Davanagere City Corporation's territory has been divided into 45 wards, each represented by an elected representative called a corporator.
+A mayor, who is the head of the institution and de facto first citizen of the city, and a deputy mayor, who is the mayor's deputy, are elected by these corporators yearly as per the roster of reservations from different social groups in compliance with the Government of Karnataka's affirmative action policy.
+The term of all corporators is five years, while that of each mayor and deputy mayor is one year.
 The jurisdictional Member of Legislative Assembly from Davanagere North and Davanagere South Assembly Constituencies, Member of Parliament from Davanagere Loksabha Constituency and Member of Legislative Council who reside in Davanagere city also have voting powers while electing mayor and deputy mayor, along with corporators.

-Accompanying mayor and deputy mayor, four standing committees, each composed of corporators and headed by a chairman chosen among them from the ruling party, are constituted every year for monitoring various civic related subjects – one each for Taxation, Finance and Appeals; Public Health, Education and Social justice; Town Planning and Reforms; and Accounts.
+Accompanying the mayor and the deputy mayor, four standing committees, each composed of corporators and headed by a chairman chosen among them from the ruling party, are constituted every year for monitoring various civic-related subjects – one each for Taxation, Finance and Appeals; Public Health, Education and Social justice; Town Planning and Reforms; and Accounts.